Skip to content

 Follicles (fruits) of swamp milkweed (Asclepias incarnata) in a garden.

-Follicles — “Swamp milkweed, rose milkweed, asclepias incarnata, new England native garden” by sapienssolutions is licensed under CC BY 2.0.
+Follicles — “Swamp milkweed, rose milkweed, Asclepias incarnata, new England native garden” by sapienssolutions is licensed under CC BY 2.0.

-Long-leaf Milkweed (Asclepias longifolia): This Michigan milkweed has two varieties, var. hirtella and var. longifolia.
+Long-leaf Milkweed (Asclepias longifolia): Long-leaf milkweed has two varieties, var. hirtella and var. longifolia.
 Of these var. hirtella is rare and occurs in scattered counties in the lower peninsula (Kartesz 2015).
 The other variety is not located in Michigan.
 In the wild, long-leaf milkweed grows in moist areas and wetlands such as bogs, swamps, flatwoods, and prairies having full sun.
 Reaching a height of 1 to 2.5 feet tall, the greenish-white flowers bloom from April to July.

 Purple flowers of long-leaf milkweed (Asclepias longifolia).